Between Your Invoice and Your Bank Account, 15–25 Cents on the Dollar Disappear

 Most CPG chargebacks trace back to the same twelve product master fields disagreeing across three systems.
 Here's which fields, which systems, and what it costs.

-Specialty food brands spend 15–20% of revenue on trade promotions and can't say which ones made money.
-The problem isn't software — it's three data streams that never meet.
+Specialty food brands spend 15–20% of revenue on trade promotions and can't say which ones worked.
+The fix starts with connecting three data streams.